 Court

 One of the most significant differences between squash and tennis is the court on which they are played.
 Squash courts are typically smaller, enclosed spaces with four walls, while tennis courts are larger and open-air.
-The dimensions of a standard squash court are 975 cm x 640 cm, with a total area of 624 square meters.
+The dimensions of a standard squash court are 9.75 m x 6.4 m (about 62.4 square metres in total).

 In comparison, a standard tennis court measures 78 feet x 36 feet (or 23.77 m x 10.97 m), totaling 2,808 square feet (or 260.87 square meters).
 However, for singles matches in tennis, the court is narrower, measuring only 27 feet or 8.23 meters wide.

 Plus, the surfaces of the two courts also differ.
-Squash courts are usually made of hardwood or concrete, while tennis courts can be made of various materials such as clay, grass, or hard court.
+Squash courts have a hardwood (usually maple) floor, with plaster or glass walls, while tennis courts come in different surfaces such as clay, grass or hard court.
 These differences in court size and surface greatly affect gameplay for both sports.

 Equipment